-I have to admit that due to Civilization being a game that takes up huge amounts of time, I’ve never really played Civilization 4 as nearly as much as I’d like to and also not had chance to check out the expansion packs, but fundamentally the game has the same spirit as the original.
+I have to admit that because Civilization is a game that takes up huge amounts of time, I’ve never really played Civilization 4 as nearly as much as I’d like to and also not had the chance to check out the expansion packs, but fundamentally the game has the same spirit as the original.
 This must obviously have something to do with Sid Meier still being the man behind it – how unusual is that these days for the same person to be involved in a game series for so long?

-I’ve played the multiplayer version of Civilization 4 a few times though and must say it really adds to the game, however I’d suggest against playing the ‘Play by Email’ option – it took a friend and I about 10 hours to play what could have been played in about 1 hour! – We were really ‘hard-coring’ it that week!
+I’ve played the multiplayer version of Civilization 4 a few times though and must say it really adds to the game, however, I’d suggest against playing the ‘Play by Email’ option – it took myself and a friend about 10 hours to play what could have been played in about 1 hour! – We were really dedicated to playing some multiplayer together that week!

 Have you ever played any of the Civilization games?
 What do you think of them now?

 Simon Barker is the founder and editor of Zath and has over 25 years’ worth of experience of using computers and technology in general.
 He can normally be found researching or testing the latest in technology products.

 He has provided IT consultancy services to both home and small business users for over 15 years, building PCs, fixing hardware/software problems and providing comprehensive training.